Montana Rental Agreement

 Montana Landlord Tenant Laws

-• Warranty of HabitabilityMontana landlords can only rent out habitable property, which means providing certain features essential to basic health and safety like heat, plumbing, electricity, and sound structural elements.
-Landlords must repair any issues within 14 days after proper notice from the tenant (3 days, for emergency issues).
-Failure to repair lets a tenant sue the landlord, terminate the lease, or repair and deduct from the rent.
+• Warranty of HabitabilityMontana landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
+Landlords must repair any issues within 14 days after proper notice (3 days, for emergency issues).
+Failure to repair lets a tenant sue the landlord, end the lease, or repair and deduct from the rent.
 Tenants usually aren’t allowed to withhold rent.

 • Evictions – Montana landlords may evict for rent default, lease violations, or illegal acts, among other things.
 Before filing eviction, landlords must serve tenants with prior notice to pay, comply or quit, depending on the eviction type.
 This means most evictions in Montana take between a few days to a few weeks.

-• Security Deposits – Montana does not put a maximum cap on the amount a landlord can charge for a security deposit.
-Landlords have 10 days after a tenant moves out to return any unused portion.
+• Security Deposits – Montana does not limit the amount of a security deposit.
+When a lease ends, a landlord has 10 days to return any unused portion of a tenant’s deposit.

-• Lease Termination – Montana allows month-to-month tenants to break a lease with 30 days of advance notice.
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.
+• Lease Termination – Montana allows month-to-month tenants to end a lease with 30 days of advance notice.
+Terminating a fixed-term lease usually requires active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-• Rent Increases and Fees – Montana does not put a maximum cap on rent increases, but landlords must provide at least 15 days of advance notice.
-Late fees have no maximum cap, but bounced check fees are limited to $30 per instance.
+• Rent Increases and Fees – Montana does not limit the amount of a rent increase.
+Landlords must provide at least 15 days of advance notice before increasing the rent.
+Late fees have no limit (so, as agreed by the lease).
+Bounced check fees are limited to $30 per instance.

-• Landlord Entry – Montana landlords may enter rental property for purposes reasonably related to the tenancy, like maintenance, inspections, and showings.
-They must provide at least 24 hours of notice before entering, unless it’s an emergency situation.
+• Landlord Entry – Montana landlords may enter rental property for reasonable business purposes, like maintenance, inspections, and showings.
+Unless it’s an emergency, they must provide at least 24 hours of advance notice.

-• Settling Legal Disputes – Montana allows small claims court to decide landlord-tenant issues, including evictions, as long as the amount in controversy is under $7,000.
-Most landlord-tenant disputes are contract issues, which have a 5-year statute of limitations (3 years, for oral contracts).
+• Settling Legal Disputes – Montana lets small claims court decide landlord-tenant issues, including evictions, as long as the amount in controversy is under $7,000.
+Most landlord-tenant disputes fall under the 5-year statute of limitations for contracts (3 years, for oral contracts).

 To learn more about landlord tenant laws in Montana, click here.